The Land of the Rising Sun doesn’t have to be expensive.

 Now is your chance to use your collected miles and credit card rewards.
 Also, check out travel apps because they might be giving special exclusive discounts.
 It wouldn’t be so bad to check budget airlines either.
 Low-cost airlines have a lot to offer on top of their cheap rates.

 Public Transport Isn’t Always Necessary

 You might be surprised to hear that you can enjoy a lot of the Japanese culture without paying for public transport.
 If you’re well enough to walk then it’s a win-win!
 Not only will you minimise your spending on public transport, but you can experience much more of what Japan has to offer.

 There are plenty of reasonably priced food stands and restaurants to choose from, endless hours can be spent exploring markets, and you can generally get a better appreciation for the country.
 Many Japanese cities can be explored on foot, so this is definitely a great way to cut down on spending.

-Remember that travelling doesn’t have to be an expensive endeavour.
+Remember that traveling doesn’t have to be an expensive endeavor.
 When you look back on your experience it shouldn’t be learning how to travel in Japan cheaply that you remember, anything but.
 Visiting landmarks, eating traditional Japanese food, taking in the culture – these are the things that should come to mind.

 Take control of your money and before you know it you’ll have a mouthful of sushi and a packed photo album to look back on and remember your visit.